O-notation in algorithm analysis: Algorithms

 A software development project utilizing abstract state machines starts by creating the most abstract description of the software as an abstract state machine, called the \emph{ground model} \cite{ASMBook}.
 This model captures the requirements, but does not provide any additional details on how the goals are to be attained.
 The project then proceeds to refine the model until it can be implemented in a concrete programming language.
 The model --- in all stages --- is used for verification and validation, and may even be used to generate code automatically.

-This brief introduction to abstract state machines is to encourage the reader to look beyond the Church-Turing thesis, and to realize the usefulness of even the most abstract algorithms --- not just those computable algorithms which work with natural numbers.
+This brief introduction to abstract state machines is to encourage the reader to look beyond the Church-Turing \manuscript{}, and to realize the usefulness of even the most abstract algorithms --- not just those computable algorithms which work with natural numbers.
 These are algorithms which take arbitrary sets as input, and produce arbitrary sets as output.
-To analyze such abstract algorithms, we need correspondingly abstract tools\footnote{We also note that algorithms in computational geometry are defined over subsets of $\TR^d$ \cite{CGeometry}.}.
+To analyze such abstract algorithms, we need correspondingly abstract tools.

+Here are some examples of input-sets that algorithms can have, or by which they can be modeled.

+\begin{example}[Algorithms on integers] An algorithm which takes integers as input could be modeled by $\TZ^d$. \end{example}